marjoleinbruijning/genotypecoexistence/README.md

 # Data and code for: Towards a mechanistic understanding of genotype coexistence under warming (in prep.)
 <i>Marjolein Bruijning, Luc De Meester, Marco D. Visser, Erlend I. F. Fossen, Helene Vanvelk, Joost A. M. Raeymaekers, Lynn Govaert, Kristien I. Brans, Sigurd Einum, Eelke Jongejans</i>

+## Get started
+In order to run all code in R, all .R files should be in directory called 'code' (placed in the in working directory); the data file named 'dataDaphnia20241205.csv' containing raw data should be in directory called `data`; a directory named 'Results' should exist to store all output.

+## R-Code in code/…
+Code to run all analyses and create all figures presented in the manuscript.
+All code runs from file run.R.

 ## Datafile data/dataDaphnia20241205.csv:
 Every row in the dataset represents data on one individual.
 The dataset contains the following columns: